github/explore/topics/nodejs/index.md

 Node.js is a tool for executing JavaScript in a variety of environments.
 JavaScript had humble beginnings as a language that lived only in web browsers, but the Node.js project has expanded its reach and helped make it the most popular programming language in the world.
-Powered by V8, an open-source JavaScript engine developed by Google for the Chrome browser, Node.js expands the creative potential of people with web development experience, enabling a new generation of developers to create servers, command-line tools, desktop apps, and even robots.
+Node.js extends the creative potential of people with web development experience, enabling a new generation of developers to create servers, command-line tools, desktop apps, and even robots.